vladdoster/open-issues-finder/README.md

 WantedBy=timers.target
 ```

-If, for some reason your system is not playing nicely with `ExecStart` + absolute path.
-You can also
-give `ExecStart` a direct sh command like so
+If, for some reason your system is not playing nicely with `ExecStart` + `absolute path`.
+Pass `ExecStart` a direct sh command

 ```bash
 ExecStart=/bin/sh -c "python3 /usr/bin/potential-contributions-finder"